 Your personal data is protected by legal rights, which include your rights to object to our processing of your personal data; request that your personal data is erased or corrected; request access to your personal data.
 For more information or to exercise your data protection rights please, please contact us at firstname.lastname@example.org.

-Our next production
+Our latest production

-Our summer 2020 production of Twelfth Night will have a London run in July followed by a short tour.
 This lively new take on Shakespeare's beloved comedy will take audiences back to the roaring twenties for an evening of romance, fun and mischief.

 When Viola is shipwrecked in a strange new land, she decides to disguise herself as a man to enter the service of Duke Orsino and earn her keep.
 The Duke tasks Viola with delivering his messages of love to the Lady Olivia who is in mourning for her brother.
 A simple task, but one which will entangle each of them in a confused love triangle – all while Sir Toby leads the servants in a merry war against Malvolio, Lady Olivia’s pompous steward.